What is Trade Credit or Accounts Payable Finance?

-This type of credit is especially useful when the supplier offers a payment discount on the basis of getting the payment within a specific period.
+This type of credit is especially useful when the supplier offers a payment discount based on getting the payment within a specific period.
 Usually 3% cash, 2% 10-days, net 30, etc. As a result, it leaves more profit for the business owner.
-An extended payment date also increases free cash that the business can use for other reasons including paying monthly recurring bills.
+An extended payment date also increases free cash that the business can use for other reasons, including paying monthly recurring bills.

 Accounts Payable Financing, also known as Vendor Financing, is a relatively new form of credit.
 Similar to invoice factoring, it is based on the creditworthiness of the sizeable credit-worthy buyer.
 WIP Funding will look at the creditworthiness of the ultimate payee.
 Many times a business doesn’t have to put up any collateral.

 Accounts Payable (AP) Financing is an excellent source of working capital because the business owner doesn’t have to use their cash flow or any of their company resources.
 This form of financing builds up a significant relationship between the business owner and various vendors.
-In fact, it will lead to special discounts or pricing in the future.
-For example, if the supplier needs to ration the product, many times they will choose to fill the company’s order with a better payment history.
+It will lead to exclusive discounts or pricing in the future.
+For example, if the supplier needs to ration the product, many times, they will choose to fill the company’s order with better payment history.

 AP Financing also can improve a company’s overall margins.
 Suppliers often offer a discount or some perk for guaranteed payment.
 Historically, suppliers also show preference to businesses with this kind of guarantee.